-(a) The Plan.
+- (a) The Plan.
 The Agreement is further subject to the terms and provisions of the Plan.
 Only certain provisions of the Plan are described in the Agreement.
-As a condition to your receipt of the PRSUs and the Shares upon vesting, you acknowledge and agree to the terms and conditions of the Agreement and the terms and provisions of the Plan.

-- (b) Stockholder Rights.
+As a condition to your receipt of the PRSUs and any Shares issuable in settlement of vested PRSUs, you acknowledge and agree to the terms and conditions of the Agreement and the terms and provisions of the Plan. - (b) Stockholder Rights.
 Until the Shares are issued, you have no right to vote or receive dividends or any other rights as a stockholder with respect to the PRSUs. - (c) Employment Relationship.
-Nothing in the Agreement will confer on you any right to continue in the employ of the Company or the Employer or interfere with or restrict rights of the Company or the Employer, which are hereby expressly reserved, to terminate your employment at any time. - (d) Change of Control.
-Notwithstanding anything to the contrary herein, in the event that the Company experiences a Change of Control (as defined in the Plan), then the following provisions will apply: - (i) Any PRSUs that were earned prior to the occurrence of the Change of Control (other than any PRSUs you are deemed to earn pursuant to subparagraph (ii) below) (the "Pre-CIC Earned PRSUs"), will remain subject to their respective service-based vesting schedule, as provided in Exhibit A. attached hereto. - (ii) With respect to any outstanding PRSUs that have not been earned as of the date of the Change of Control, you will be deemed to have earned the number of PRSUs (the "CIC Earned PRSUs") that would have been earned based on the actual achievement of the Performance Level determined as of the date of the Change of Control, in the Compensation Committee's sole discretion, and any remaining unearned PRSUs will be automatically forfeited without further consideration.
-At the time of such Change of Control, the CIC Earned PRSUs (if any) will convert automatically into an equal number of time-based restricted stock units (the "CIC RSUs") that will vest as follows: - (A) if the Change of Control occurs before the first anniversary of the Grant Date, the CIC RSUs will vest in three (3) equal annual installments beginning on the first anniversary of the Grant Date; - (B) if the Change of Control occurs on or after the first anniversary of the Grant Date but before the second anniversary of the Grant Date, one-third of the CIC RSUs will be fully vested on the date of the Change of Control, and the remaining two-thirds will vest in two equal installments on the second and third anniversaries of the Grant Date; and - (C) if the Change of Control occurs on or after the second anniversary of the Grant Date but before the third anniversary of the Grant Date, two-thirds of the CIC RSUs will be fully vested on the date of the Change of Control, and the remaining one-third will vest on the third anniversary of the Grant Date;
+Nothing in the Agreement will confer on you any right to continue in the employ of the Company or the Employer or interfere with or restrict rights of the Company or the Employer, which are hereby expressly reserved, to discharge you at any time. - (d) Change of Control.
+Notwithstanding anything in this Agreement to the contrary herein, in the event that the Company experiences a Change of Control (as defined in the Plan), then the Compensation and Leadership Resource Committee (the "CLRC") shall determine and certify the Company's performance with respect to the applicable performance vesting conditions based on the Company's performance as of the effective date of the Change of Control (assuming for this purpose that the Performance Period (as defined in Exhibit A to the Grant Notice) ended on the date immediately preceding the date of the Change of Control).
+You will be deemed to have earned the number of PRSUs (the "CoC PRSUs") based on the CLRC's certification of actual performance, subject to any limitations set forth in Exhibit A to the Grant Notice.
+All remaining unearned PRSUs will be automatically forfeited without consideration.
+At the time of such Change of Control, the CoC PRSUs (if any) will convert automatically into an equal number of time-based restricted stock units ("CoC RSUs") that will vest as on the first to occur of (x) the one-year anniversary of the Change of Control and (y) the last day of the originally scheduled Performance Period; provided, in each case, that you remain a Service Provider of the Company through such date.
+Notwithstanding the immediately preceding sentence, if your employment or service is terminated by the Company for any reason other than for Misconduct or, if applicable, terminated by you as a Constructive Termination, then the CoC RSUs will become fully vested upon the date of such termination of employment or service.
+Solely for purposes of this Section 6(d), the "Company" includes any successor to the Company due to a Change of Control and any employer that is an Affiliate of such successor. - (e) Declination of PRSUs.
+If you wish to decline your PRSUs, you must complete and file the Declination of Grant form with Corporate Compensation and Benefits by the deadline for such declination.
+Your declination is non-revocable, and you will not receive a grant of stock options or other compensation as replacement for the declined PRSUs.

-provided, in each case, that you remain a Service Provider with the Company, the Employer (or each of their successors) through each applicable vesting date.

-(iii) Notwithstanding the foregoing, if, upon or any time during the three (3) year period following the Change of Control, your employment or service is terminated by the Company, the Employer (or each of their successors) other than for Misconduct or you terminate your employment or service with the Company, the Employer (or each of their successors) in a Constructive Termination, then any unvested Pre-CIC Earned PRSUs and CIC RSUs will immediately and fully vest and be distributed as of your date of termination.